 By Preservation Maryland

 Prior to arriving at Preservation Maryland, he served in leadership positions at several heritage and preservation organizations including Executive Director of Long Branch Plantation, a 19th century historic site in Virginia’s Shenandoah Valley, and as Deputy Director for Advocacy at the Civil War Trust in Washington, DC.
 During time spent at the Civil War Trust, Redding led a national coalition to prevent the construction of a casino on the iconic Gettysburg battlefield.
-In addition, he has also served as a Park Ranger at Gettysburg National Military Park and the Chesapeake and Ohio Canal National Historical Park.
+Prior to the Trust, he served as a Park Ranger at Gettysburg National Military Park and the Chesapeake and Ohio Canal National Historical Park.

-He is a graduate of West Virginia’s Shepherd University and lives outside of Frederick, Maryland in a historic home with his wife, daughter, and two beagles.
+He is a graduate of West Virginia’s Shepherd University and lives outside of Frederick, Maryland with his wife, daughter, and two beagles.

-Meagan manages the design and production of Preservation Maryland’s outreach efforts like our website, newsletters, and invitations – and hopes you like them!
+Meagan manages the crafting and production of Preservation Maryland’s outreach efforts like our reports, website and blog, newsletters, and invitations – and hopes you like them!

-She has a graduate degree in historic preservation from Clemson University and the College of Charleston and worked as a practitioner at Clinton Brown Company Architecture in Buffalo, NY, her hometown.
-She also has a degree in urban planning from the University at Buffalo.
+They have a graduate degree in historic preservation from Clemson University and the College of Charleston and previously worked as a practitioner at Clinton Brown Company Architecture in Buffalo, NY, their hometown.
+Meagan also has a degree in urban planning from the University at Buffalo.

-Meg’s passion for bettering the preservation profession led her to co-found Histpres, a national job board, and has spoken about the young preservation movement and job market at conferences across the country.
+Meg’s passion for bettering the preservation profession led to the co-founding Histpres, a national job board, and has spoken and written about the young preservation movement and job market at conferences across the country.

-While she lives in Charles Village in Baltimore, she spends a lot of time somewhere between Baltimore and Washington, DC, especially, the National Historic Landmark community of Greenbelt, where she serves on the board of the Old Greenbelt Theatre and in Hyattsville, where she volunteers at Community Forklift.
+Meagan lives in Charles Village in Baltimore but spends a lot of time exploring Maryland between Baltimore and Washington, DC, especially, spending time in the National Historic Landmark community of Greenbelt, as a founding board member of the Old Greenbelt Theatre.

 Jana aptly handles the business operations of Preservation Maryland, like all the very important details or running a stable and effective non-profit – check out our Gold star on GuideStar.
 Her responsibilities include financial reporting, accounting, human resources administration, risk management, record management and procurement.